-% of % of For the three-month periods ended December 31, 2023 Revenues 2022 Revenues % Change Total Adjusted EBITDA \$ 16,245 29.1% \$ 20,979 32.5% (22.6%)
+% of % of For the three-month periods ended December 31, 2024 Revenues 2023 Revenues % Change Total Adjusted EBITDA \$ 8,243 16.0% \$ 16,245 29.1% (49.3%)

-1 Adjusted EBITDA is a non-GAAP financial measure and does not have any standardized meaning under IFRS.
+Adjusted EBITDA is a non-GAAP financial measure and does not have any standardized meaning under IFRS Accounting Standards.
 Therefore, it is unlikely to be comparable to similar measures presented by other issuers.
 Definitions of non-GAAP financial measures are provided on page 3 of this MD&A.

-Adjusted EBITDA decreased to \$16.2 million or 29.1% of revenues in the fourth quarter ended December 31, 2023, relative to \$21.0 million or 32.5% of revenues for the same period last year.
-The decrease in Adjusted EBITDA and Adjusted EBITDA margin for the three-month period ended December 31, 2023 is the result of revenue pressures, the ongoing investments in our tele-sales force capacity and higher bad debt expense, partially offset by the impact of the Company's share price on cash settled stock-based compensation expense, price increases, the efficiencies from optimization in cost of sales and reductions in other operating costs including reductions in our workforce and associated employee expenses.
-The revaluation of the cash settled stock-based compensation liabilities based on the change in YP's share price during the quarter, resulted in a recovery of \$1.6 million for the three-month period ended December 31, 2023, compared to a charge of \$1.4 million for the same period last year.
-Revenue pressures, coupled with increased headcount in our salesforce partially offset by continued optimization, will continue to cause some pressure on margins in upcoming quarters.
+Adjusted EBITDA decreased to \$8.2 million or 16.0% of revenues in the fourth quarter ended December 31, 2024, relative to \$16.2 million or 29.1% of revenues for the same period last year.
+The decrease in Adjusted EBITDA and Adjusted EBITDA margin for the three-month period ended December 31, 2024 is the result of revenue pressures, the ongoing investments in our tele-sales force capacity, higher bad debt expense, the impact of the Company's share price on cash settled stock-based compensation expense and the nature of IT spend, whereby more of the expense was classified as operating rather than capital, partially offset by price increases, the efficiencies from optimization in cost of sales and reductions in other operating costs including reductions in our workforce and associated employee expenses.
+The revaluation of cash settled stock-based compensation liabilities resulted in a charge of \$1.5 million for the three-month period ended December 31, 2024 compared to a recovery of \$1.6 million for the same period last year.
+This was driven by the 23% increase in YP's share price during the fourth quarter of 2024 compared to a decline of 8% during the same quarter in 2023.
+Revenue pressures, coupled with continued investments in our tele-sales force capacity, partially offset by continued optimization, will continue to cause some pressure on margins in upcoming quarters.